martinkoster/actionfx/actionfx-core/README.md

 Attribute 					| Description
 --------------------------- | -------------------------------------------------
-`showView` 				|  The view to be displayed, when the method successfully terminates.
+`viewId`	 				|  The view to be displayed, when the method successfully terminates.
 This attribute competes with attribute `showNestedViews()`, while this attribute has higher precedence than `showNestedViews()`
 `showInNewWindow` 		|  Determines whether the view defined in `showView()` shall be displayed in its own `Stage`.
 The specification of this attribute does not affect view transition in case the attribute `showNestedViews()` is given.
 `showNestedViews` 		| The nested views to be displayed, when the method successfully terminates.
 This attribute allows to embed view into the current scene graph and `Stage`.
 Please take note, that this attribute must not be used together with `showView()` and `showInNewWindow()`.

-Please note that only *one* attribute must be used at the same time (they can not be combined).
+Please note that only *one* attribute starting with `show*` must be used at the same time (they can not be combined).

 **Example:**
 ```java